Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 - Segregated funds are sold exclusively by insurance companies

-- Segregated funds offer both capital appreciation and death benefits.
+- It offers both capital appreciation and death benefits.
 They also include and guarantees and benefits commonly not found in other investment solutions

 - They have higher fees compared to mutual funds